particle-iot/docs/src/content/tutorials/learn-more/about-i2c.md

 ---
-title: I2C FAQ
+title: About I2C
-layout: support.hbs
+layout: tutorials.hbs
 columns: two
-order: 1100
+order: 10
 ---

-# I2C FAQ
+# About I2C

 I2C, also written as I<sup>2</sup>C, and pronounced I-squared-C, is a method for communicating between devices such as sensors, displays and other peripherals and a microcontroller like the Photon or Electron.
 It's short for Inter-Integrated Circuit.